cesia-cora/cadmus/readme.md

 ## CADMUS | PERSONAL DIARY PROJECT
-Cadmus is a web app made to post and see your entries, as an personal diary/journal.
+Cadmus is a web application made to publish and view your entries, like a personal diary/journal.

 ### Features:
 - User creation